Overv/VulkanTutorial/en/11_Compute_Shader.md

 Synchronization is an important part of Vulkan, even more so When doing compute in conjunction with graphics.
 Not doing proper synchronization may result in the vertex starting to read (and draw) particles while the compute shader hasn't finished writing them (read-after-write hazard), or the compute shader could start updating particles that are still in use by the vertex part of the pipeline (write-after-read hazard).

 So we must make sure that those cases don't happen by synchronizing the graphics and the compute load.
-There are different ways of doing so, which also depends on how you submit your compute workload but in our case with two separate submits we'll be using semaphores (@todo: link to chapter) to ensure that the vertex shader won't start fetching vertices until the compute shader has finished updating them.
+There are different ways of doing so, which also depends on how you submit your compute workload but in our case with two separate submits we'll be using [semaphores](03_Drawing_a_triangle/03_Drawing/02_Rendering_and_presentation.md#page_Semaphores) to ensure that the vertex shader won't start fetching vertices until the compute shader has finished updating them.

 This is necessary as even though the two `vkQueueSubmit` are ordered one-after-another, there is no guarantee that they execute on the GPU in this order.
 Adding in wait and signal semaphores ensures this execution order.